rogerlward/ossummit2015HOL/ex2/README.md

 +------------------+---+-----+---------+---------------------------------------------------+----------------+
 ```

 If you browse the URL provided you should be able to see a heat map that is not yet active since we've not connected to a service.
+You will also notice a message "No RabbitMQ service bound - streaming is not active" indicating that the RabbitMQ service is not hooked up the application, yet.

-We will connect to a service, next.
+We will connect to a service, subsequently.